 Today, we are seven.

-Well, maybe not today exactly but in March 2010, our big yellow book baby was launched into the world.
-Seven years ago this month, Run Like a Mother was born!
+Well, maybe not today exactly but in March 2010, our big yellow book baby, Run Like a Mother, was launched into the world.
 While there was a lot of sweat and a few tears, we've never been happier about the journey this book launched.
 Just like with our human babies but with slightly less pushing.

 We'll be celebrating all week with contests on social media (you follow us on Facebook, Twitter, and Instagram, yes?) and a trip (or two or three) down memory lane.
 If you're looking to pick up a signed! copy (or two or three) of our books, you can get a great deal on 'em here.
 Each book is a mere $10.
 You can pick up all three for $25.
 Now's the time to fill out your collection -- or make sure all your BRFs are part of the Tribe.